 Thank you for helping us decrease waste, save art, and foster a new generation of theatergoers.

 And as of March 2018, our donations also fund TDF's Accessibility for Students Program.
 This program provides access to Broadway and Off-Broadway performances for elementary and secondary school students who are blind or low vision and/or deaf or hard of hearing.
-We believe that access to theatre should be access to everyone, and we could not have done this without you!
+We believe that access to theatre should be access for everyone, and we could not have done this without you!

 ABOUT OUR FOUNDER